 - increasing wages through campaigns for a living wage, increases to the minimum wage, paid sick days and family leave, and other basic rights;

-- supporting connections between and among community organizations, workers centers, and unions as well as other movements for racial, social and economic justice;
+- supporting connections between and among community organizations, workers centers, and unions as well as the inherent intersections between movements for racial, gender, migrant and economic justice;

 - making sure that public subsidies for economic development produce living wages and other benefits for the impacted communities;